jsbean/PitchSpellingTools/Documentation/SpellingAlgorithm.md

 2. One pitch can be spelled objectively: `(62, 63), (66, 67)`
 3. Neither pitch can be spelled objectively: `(63, 66)`

+#### DeterminatePitchSpellingRanker

-For case **1** above, no action is needed other than confirming that the objectively spellable `PitchSpellingNode` values hold a `rank` of `1.0`.
+For case **1** above, both `PitchSpellingNode` values are given an optimum `rank` of `1.0`.

 #### SemiAmbiguousPitchSpellingRanker

-For case **2** above, the `SemiAmbiguousPitchSpellingRanker` takes an objectively spellable `Node`, and the `PitchSpellingStack` for a non-objectively spellable `Pitch`.
+For case **2** above, the `SemiAmbiguousPitchSpellingRanker` ranks each possible `PitchSpellingNode` for a given ambiguously spellable `PitchSpellingStack`, given the context of an objectively spellable `PitchSpellingNode`.

-The `SemiAmbiguousPitchSpellingRanker` iterates over each possible `PitchSpelling` in the `PitchSpellingStack` of non-objectively spellable `Pitch`, penalizing the `PitchSpelling` values that break any of a variety of rules.
+Each `PitchSpellingNode` from the ambiguously spellable `PitchSpellingStack` is penalized for breaking a given set of rules when contextualized by the objectively spellable `PitchSpellingNode`.

 <img src="https://github.com/dn-m/PitchSpellingTools/blob/bean-comparisonstage/Documentation/img/semi_ambiguous.jpg" height="240">

 #### FullyAmbiguousPitchSpellingRanker

-For case **3** above, the `FullyAmbiguousPitchSpellingRanker` takes two `PitchSpellingStack` values for each `Pitch` in the `Dyad`.
+For case **3** above, the `FullyAmbiguousPitchSpellingRanker` ranks each possible `PitchSpellingEdge` between each possible `PitchSpellingNode` from each ambiguously spellable `PitchSpellingStack`.

-The `FullyAmbiguousPitchSpellingRanker` iterates over each possible `PitchSpellingDyad` combination between the two `PitchSpellingStack` values of the non-objectively spellable `Pitch` values, penalizing the `Edge` containing `PitchSpellingDyad` values that break any of a variety of rules.
+Each `PitchSpellingEdge` is penalized if it breakings any of a given set of rules within its own context.

 <img src="https://github.com/dn-m/PitchSpellingTools/blob/bean-comparisonstage/Documentation/img/fully_ambiguous.jpg" height="240">